 Some of the units may include an enrichment section at the end.
-If the diversified agriculture plants core program is currently using the Mississippi Career Planning and Assessment System (MS-CPAS) as a measure of accountability, the enrichment section of material will not be tested.
-If this is the case, it is suggested to use the enrichment material when needed or desired by the teacher and if time allows in the class.
-This material will greatly enhance the learning experiences for students.
-If, however, the diversified agriculture plants core program is using a national certification, work-based learning, or other measure of accountability that aligns with Perkins V as a quality indicator, this material could very well be tested on that quality indicator.
+This material will enhance the learning experiences of students.
+If the diversified agriculture turfgrass management program is using a national certification, work-based learning, or another measure of accountability that aligns with Perkins V as a quality indicator, this material could very well be assessed on that quality indicator.
 It is the responsibility of the teacher to ensure all competencies for the selected quality indicator are covered throughout the year.